chrisitstyle/yourbarbershop/README.md

 2. The backend generates a 6-digit one-time code and sends it by email.
 3. Only a hashed version of the code is stored in Valkey/Redis with a short TTL.
 4. The user enters the code in the login form.
-5. After successful verification, the backend deletes the code and returns the same JWT-based `AuthResponse` as standard login.
+5. After successful verification, the backend deletes the code, returns an `AuthResponse` containing `accessToken`, `id`, and `role`, and sets the refresh token in an HttpOnly cookie.

 The OTP flow also includes request cooldowns and verification attempt limits to reduce abuse.
 The request endpoint returns a generic success message so it does not reveal whether an email address exists in the database.